Retail sales assistant CV example

 - Contact details should be placed at the top of your CV so that employers can easily reach you and call you in for interviews.

-- A profile at the top of your CV provides a quick sales pitch of your skills to reel readers in
+- A profile, or personal statement at the top of your CV provides a quick sales pitch of your skills to reel readers in

 - Bullet pointed core skills give employers a nice snapshot of your abilities